Cirrhitichthys: Characteristics

 Cirrhitichthys hawkfishes have an oval, moderately compressed body with a sharp, more or less straight-profiled snout.
 The anterior nostril has a tuft of cirri on its posterior margin.
 The mouth is moderately large with a row of small canine-like teeth on the jaws and a band of simple teeth within the outer band.
 There are patches of teeth on the middle and sides of the roof of the mouth.
 The margin of the preoperculum has quite large serrations and the gill cover has 2 flattened spines.
 The dorsal fin is continuous, with 10 spines and 11-12 soft rays, there is a slight incision between the spines and the soft rays.
 The membranes between the dorsal fin spines deeply notched and each spine has a sizeable tuft of cirri at its tip.
 The anal fin has 3 spines and 5-7 soft rays.
 The caudal fin is truncate.
 The lower 5-7 pectoral fin rays are robust with deep incisions in the membranes between them and they are notably longer than the other rays.
 The upper 1-2 and lower 6-7 pectoral fin rays are simple.
 The pelvic fin has a single spine and 5 soft rays and has its origin to the rear of the base of the pectoral fin.
 Their total length varies from 7 cm in the dwarf hawkfish (C.s falco) and 14 cm in the yellow hawkfish (C. aureus).

 Distribution and habitat

 Cirrhitichthys hawkfishes are mainly found in the Indo-West Pacific with one species, the coral hawkfish (C. oxycephalus) extending into the eastern Pacific.
 These fishes are associated with coral and rocky habitats.

 Biology

 Cirrhitichthys hawkfishes are predatory, using the "sit and wait" technique to ambush benthic prey which can be invertebrates or fish, perching on their thickened lower pectoral fin rays among sponges and corals.
 They are protogynous hermaphrodites, all start out as female and live in harems, if the male is lost the largest and more dominant female will change sex.
-They are pelagic spawners rising upwards into the water column in pairts to spawn.
+They are pelagic spawners rising upwards into the water column in pairs to spawn.